emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `true`

-  Set <code>true</code> (default) to enable client authentication on this listener.
+  Set `true` (default) to enable client authentication on this listener.
-When set to <code>false</code> clients will be allowed to connect without authentication.
+When set to `false` clients will be allowed to connect without authentication.

 **gateway:tcp_listener.mountpoint**